connexcs/docs/docs/customer/auth.md

     2. Type: Select the parameter to modify.
     3. Current: Enter the prefix for the destination number, or the CLI.
     4. New: enter what should replace the current information.
-    5. Use Testing `Input` field to verify the replacement is working as expected.
+    5. Use the Testing `Input` field to verify the replacement is working as expected.
     6. Click **`Save`** when done.

     Example: International calls coming in with a + should be replaced with a specific country code.